shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     > **Note**: If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps to remediate this issue:

-    - In the Azure portal, on the **Deployment** blade, review the deployment details and identify the VM(s) where the installation of the CustomScriptExtension failed.
+    - In the Azure portal, select resource group **az12001b-ad-RG** and from left nagivation pane select  **Deployment**, on **Deployment**blade, review the deployment details and identify the VM(s) where the installation of the CustomScriptExtension failed.

-    - In the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions**, and from the **Extensions** blade, remove the CustomScript extension.
+    - In the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions + applications**, and from the **Extensions + application** blade, remove(uninstall) the CustomScript extension.

     - Rerun the previous step of this task.